-We all deal with a number of trademarks every day.
+We all deal with many trademarks every day.
 Trademark is an IP mark or a symbol that distinguishes one’s products or services from other businesses.
 It is an excellent way to create a brand name that makes it easier for customers to recognize them.
-Since the trademark is an important asset, it is therefore important to understand that what all trademark errors are fixable and what are non-fixable or permanent.
-This will ensure knowledge to modify the fixable errors as soon as possible.
+Since the trademark is a valuable asset, it is, therefore, essential to understand that what all trademark errors are fixable and what are non-fixable or permanent.
+It will ensure knowledge to modify the fixable mistakes as soon as possible.

 Trademark Errors: The ‘Fixables’